Progress Report

 3. Future plans

-Advance the climatic impact of typhoon control using global atmospheric models, and advance the sophistication, regionalization, and integration of various types of wind and flood damage for damage estimation.
-This theme will further develop the impact of typhoon control effects on the damage loss based on the results of the climate control group.
+Advance the sophistication and integration of various types of wind and flood damage for damage estimation will be conducted.
+This theme will further develop the impact of typhoon control effects on impact based on the results of the climate control group.